Kobna Holdbrook-Smith: Career

 His first major theatre lead came in 2005, when he played Ken in Mustapha Matura's Playboy of the West Indies at the Tricycle Theatre.
 He later starred in their critically acclaimed African-American Season, performing in the European premieres of Walk Hard by Abram Hill, Fabulation by Lynn Nottage and Gem of the Ocean by August Wilson.
 In interviews he has cited August Wilson's plays as personal favourites.
 In 2006 he played Levee In Ma Rainey's Black Bottom by August Wilson at the Manchester Royal Exchange Theatre, then four years later he appeared as Herald Loomis in Joe Turner's Come and Gone by August Wilson at the Young Vic Theatre.

 He first appeared at the Globe in 2007 in Love's Labours Lost, which he also performed later the same year at the National Theatre of Korea, in Seoul.
 Holdbrook-Smith had his debut at the National Theatre in 2009 and has since starred in four productions there (most notably appearing as Mortimer in Edward II).
 In 2015 he played Laertes alongside Benedict Cumberbatch in Hamlet at the Barbican Theatre.
 This play was also broadcast live in cinemas worldwide as part of National Theatre Live.

 In 2016 Holdbrook-Smith performed with Benedict Cumberbatch again, this time in Marvel’s Dr Strange.
 A year later he played the part of Det.
 Crispus Allen in DC Comics Justice League and also starred as Warden Walker in Paddington 2, and as Father Emery in Ghost Stories.
-In 2018, he played the role of Oliver in The Commuter and Frye/Weasel in Disney’s Mary Poppins Returns.
+In 2018, he played the role of Oliver in The Commuter and played a dual role of the live-action character Templeton Frye and the animated voice of the Weasel in Disney’s Mary Poppins Returns.

 Holdbrook-Smith has also performed in BBC Radio dramas, including Judas and On Her Majesty's Secret Service.
 He has narrated a number of audiobooks, most notably the Rivers of London series by Ben Aaronovitch.

 Kobna Holdbrook-Smith is currently starring in the musical Tina as Ike Turner at the Aldwych Theatre.

 He was appointed Member of the Order of the British Empire (MBE) in the 2020 Birthday Honours for services to drama, and was recognised as one of the United Kingdom's most influential people of African or African Caribbean heritage when Holdbrook-Smith was included in the 2021 edition of the annual Powerlist.